Massage – Don’t Wait Until You Need It!

 Stress-Busting Massage

 You’ll be glad to learn that a regular massage session can prevent your stress from building up and keep you calmer longer.
 It’s well known that many conditions are either brought on or made worse by stress.
-Booking time out for regular massage therapy helps lower your body’s cortisol levels and increase happy hormones serotonin and dopamine.
+Booking time out for regular massage therapy helps lower your body’s cortisol levels and increase the happy hormones serotonin and dopamine.
 It puts you in a better mood.
 On top of this, it’s also thought that because a deep tissue or Swedish massage, in particular, helps to get your lymph fluid moving, this type of massage can help boost your immunity.
 This means fewer coughs, colds, and illnesses, which is all good.

 Beat the Pain of Inactivity